-2. Verbal and Non-Verbal Communication

-Clarity of speech, including timeliness within the 15 minutes allocated in the interview presentation, comfortable pace, engagement with the audience, energy and enthusiasm and appropriate non-verbal communication cues.

-3. Visual Communication

-The originality, readability and appropriateness of slides or visual presentation materials.

-4. Receptive and Expressive Communication

-The overall impression of the message and the ability to understand and respond to questions, so consequently the expected ability to address the media.
+- Verbal and Non-Verbal Communication Clarity of speech, including timeliness within the 15 minutes allocated, comfortable pace, engagement with the audience, energy and enthusiasm and appropriate non-verbal communication cues. - 3.
+Visual Communication The originality, readability and appropriateness of slides or visual presentation materials. - 4.
+Receptive and Expressive Communication The overall impression of the message and the ability to understand and respond to guestions, so consequently the expected ability to address the media.

-Approved: February 13, 2025 - Board of Directors
+Approved: December 13, 2023 - Board of Directors